KIT-MRT/neato_robot/README.md

  * and contains elementary safety features: stopping at walls, stairs and Neato's magnetic strips.
  * LDS, Sounds, and Leds can be set via service call
  * This ROS node works with Kinetic.
+ * Add config to control the Neato with a joystick.